History

 The 12th-century Romanesque cathedral was built of stone from Dundry in Somerset, England, and some local materials such as blue lias and Sutton stone.
 The church probably consisted of a single nave and a rectangular chancel, perhaps closed to the east by a semicircular apse.
 The gable façade faced west, certainly in the Romanesque style.
 The layout of the arcades in the eastern part of the church suggests that a short transept with a tower at the crossing was also planned, but it is not certain whether these ambitious project were ultimately realized.
 The chancel was separated from the apse by a Romanesque arcade with an exceptionally richly decorated semicircular and stepped archivolt (circular ornaments filled with rosettes, a motif of connected rings with sharp ridges, chevron patterns), set on an impost cornice, supported by recessed columns (one smooth and one shaped in zigzags on each side).

 In the mid-13th century, a chapter house was built next to the cathedral, located on the southern side of the church, at the third bay from the east.
-It was built as a small, square-shaped building, supported by corner buttresses perpendicular to each other.
-Two storeys were created inside with narrow windows topped with trefoils.
-The lower storey was covered with a vault set on a central pillar.
-It housed the actual chapter hall, while the first floor could house a small treasury or a room for storing the most valuable items of the bishops and canons.
+It was built as a small, originally entirely square building, supported by corner buttresses.
+Its interior featured two stories with narrow trefoil-headed windows, half the size of the first floor compared to the ground floor.
+Each window was topped with a drip hood repeating the shape of an archivolt, placed on consoles shaped like human heads.
+The lower story was covered with a rib vault, supported by a central pillar and short wall-shafts.
+These shafts were equipped with moulded capitals and corbels carved with leaf sprigs or human heads.
+The lower story housed the chapter hall proper, while the upper story may have housed a small treasury or a room intended for storing the most valuable items of the bishop’s estate.

 Around 1287, the cathedral was enlarged by a rectangular chapel on the eastern side, partially embedded in the chancel extended by two bays of the side aisles.
-The chapel was supported by buttresses from the outside, while inside it was covered with a cross-rib vault, enriched in each of the five bays with an additional transverse rib, and lit from the east by a large pointed window with a five-light tracery and narrower two-light windows set in the longitudinal walls.
+The aisles and chapel were unified by a common plinth and a cornice running beneath the window sills.
+The chapel was supported externally by high buttresses on moulded plinths, while the interior was covered with a cross-rib vault, enriched in each of the five bays with additional ribs along the cathedral axis and with transverse ribs.
+The ribs were springing from the slender shafts with bases and stiff-leaf capitals and fastened with carved bosses.
+Lighting for the chapel was provided from the east by a large pointed window with five-light tracery and narrower two-light windows set in the longitudinal walls.
+Internally, the windows were flanked by columns similar to the wall-shafts, with capitals set on the window cornice.

 In the 14th century, the windows of the nave were rebuilt from the older Romanesque ones to larger, pointed, with tracery, created in the style of English Decorated Gothic.
 In addition, two additional small entrance portals were placed in the aisles from the north and south, facilitating communication in the spacious building.
 In the late Middle Ages, at the end of the 15th century, a northern tower was built at the western façade, situated next to the older, probably 13th-century southern tower.
 Both had elevations divided into three parts by two cornices, but the southern tower was lower.
 The northern one was reinforced by corner buttresses and a high stair turret, also playing a stabilizing role.
 The stair turret at the southern tower was already half as high.
 Both towers received large pointed windows with tracery and finials in the form of corner pinnacles.